 ESU Summer Theatre

-Summer 2016.
-The 62nd season of outstanding summer theatre.
+Summer 2017 - The 63rd season of outstanding summer theatre (Rights pending).

-- June 29-July 2 The Dinner Party (A comedy by Neil Simon)
+- June 14-17 The Star-Spangled Girl (A comedy by Neil Simon)

 Our season represents a yearlong selection process by our faculty, our students and you—our audiences.
 We hope that you will join us to support our talented students and guest artists.
 Our new season features four titles new to ESU stages.
 And we are happy to have several alums return in prominent roles.
 We are excited for another memorable season of quality theatre.